vlaranjo/Vasconomics_Website/content/post/Periodic_Table_Investments_Returns.md

 title: "Periodic Table of Investment Returns"
 author: "Vasco Laranjo, CFA"
 ---
 The periodic table of the elements is a fundamental concept in chemistry.
 Just as the chemical elements form the basis for many applications in chemistry, so do asset classes in finance.
-Understanding the different asset classes that exist in the financial world is key to a solid, diversified portfolio.
+Understanding the different asset classes that exist in the financial world is key to build a solid, diversified portfolio.
 In this article I will introduce the concept of the Periodic Table of Investment Returns and its importance for the analysis of diversification.

 ## Asset Classes